 Become a Citizen Scientist: Embrace the Christmas Bird Count Tradition

-Frank Chapman is known as the Dean of ornithology, early Bird Guide writer, birder by heart, and creator of the CBC.
-With Chapman’s help, the Christmas Bird Count has been a long tradition with the Audubon Society, marking its debut in 25 locations from California to Canada on Christmas Day of 1900.
-Counting birds was introduced to replace individuals competitively hunting birds on Christmas.
+Frank Chapman is the creator of the CBC, and is also known as the Dean of ornithology, early Bird Guide writer, and birder by heart.
+Chapman helped coordinate the first CBC, which began on Christmas Day in 1900.
+During its first year, citizens in 25 locations from California to Canada participated.
+The act of counting birds was introduced to replace previous traditions of individuals competitively hunting birds on Christmas.

-You, as a community citizen scientist, can learn so much more about birds and, at the same time, help scientists use the data collected to determine long-term bird trends, education, and the effects of climate change — as well as learn about the state of birds in your area and around the world.
+Join in on the fun!
+You, as a community citizen scientist, can learn so much more about birds while helping scientists collect data.
+Researchers use this data to identify long-term bird trends, educate the public, and determine the effects of climate change.
+Learn about birds in your area and around the world by participating in this year’s CBC.

 Here are suggestions from the Audubon Society on how to successfully participate in the Christmas Bird Count.